QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 experiment_model(shocks, S, model, run_shooting, plot_results, 'τ_c')
 ```

-Notice that while all variables in the figure above eventually return to their initial
+Evidently  all variables in the figures above eventually return to their initial
 steady-state values.

 The anticipated increase in $\tau_{ct}$ leads to variations in consumption